You Can Love Your Kids and Still Feel Overwhelmed - Baby Chick

 Want a Break

-Being depended on all the time can get exhausting, so it’s only natural to want a break from your children.
-Sometimes we need time to ourselves to step away.
+Having your children depend on you all the time can get exhausting, so it’s only natural to want a break.
+Sometimes we need to step away and take some time for ourselves.
 It can be hard to think when surrounded by kids all the time.
-Taking a break is essential for your mental health.
+Taking a break is often essential for your mental health.

 Get Irritated

 Kids constantly learn new things, test boundaries, and fight or have tantrums.
 It is natural to get irritated sometimes because we’re all human.
-Maybe it’s been a lot in one day, or you don’t feel good.
-Getting annoyed with kids sometimes is normal.
+Maybe it’s been a lot in one day, or you’re not feeling well.
+Getting annoyed with kids sometimes is a normal part of parenting.

 Not Want to Be Touched